The deadline for award submissions has been extended to 23 May.

-Previously known as the British Construction Industry Awards, the new name is one of a host of updates announced this year to reflect changes in the industry.
+Previously known as the British Construction Industry Awards, the new name is one of a host of updates announced to reflect changes in the industry.

 The awards will take place on 8 October 2025 at the JW Marriott Grosvenor House Hotel in London.